constellationcolon/essayer/_drafts/defaults.md

 already the product, the mass media's claims to "truth" and "objectivity"{% sidenote %}
-    I have a whole separate rant on "objectivity", "neutrality", "defaults" (in another sense), but that will have to wait for another time.
+    I have a whole separate rant on "objectivity", "neutrality", and "default positions", but that will have to wait for another time.
-{% endsidenote %} were instituted not so much on the grounds of some noble sense of journalistic integrity, but more so out of fear of upsetting the paying advertiser{% sidenote %}{% cite media-future-past %}{% endsidenote %}, or losing access to valuable high-level sources{% sidenote %}{% cite manufacturing-consent -L chapter -l 1 %} {% endsidenote %}.
+{% endsidenote %} were instituted not so much on the grounds of some noble sense of journalistic integrity, but more so out of fear of upsetting the paying advertiser{% sidecite media-future-past %}, or losing access to valuable high-level sources{% sidecite manufacturing-consent -L chapter -l 1 %}.
+Its imperatives for scale, the need to sell more papers, or to reach a wider audience, did not derive primarily from the need for direct reader revenue.
+Rather, it was to the much more lucrative end of cultivating a captive audience to sell on to the advertiser that the mass media sought out the masses.
 As soon as a medium started to derive most of its revenue from the advertiser{% sidenote ad-rev %}
-    As one point of reference: in 1966, the {% sc NYT %} was [N° 404 on the Fortune 500][nyt-fortune-500], that had a "350-man department that [brought] in more than $100 million a year by selling ads," and moreover, "the revenue derived from advertising [was] three times what the paper earn[ed] from its circulation sale and its other business ventures combined." {% cite kingdom-and-power -L chapter -l 4 %}
+    As one point of reference: in 1966, the {% sc NYT %} was [N° 404 on the Fortune 500][nyt-fortune-500], that had a "350-man department that [brought] in more than $100 million a year by selling ads," and moreover, "the revenue derived from advertising [was] three times what the paper earn[ed] from its circulation sale and its other business ventures combined." [{% cite kingdom-and-power -L chapter -l 4 %}]
-{% endsidenote %}
-and not from you, the reader, it had already been de-fanged as a speaker of the people's truth.
+{% endsidenote %} and not from you, the reader, it had already been de-fanged as a speaker of the people's truth.

-## The more things change...

-The ways in which we receive and perceive the world today may look completely alien to an observer living just a decade or two ago, but the underlying ad-funded terrain that information has to traverse to get to us has remained the same.
-The same invisible hand of advertising continues to direct which pieces of information we pay attention to—and which inconvenient truths get magically hand-waved into obscurity.
+The ways in which we apprehend the world today, with our smartphones, algorithmic feeds and Twitter diplomacy, may seem completely alien to an observer living just a decade or two ago, but it is the same invisible hand of advertising which continues to direct which pieces of information we pay attention to—and which inconvenient truths get magically hand-waved into obscurity.
 Though it may be an algorithm now curating your personalised Google feed{% sidenote %}
     It's pretty questionable, however, to what extent the content that shows up on such feeds is truly "personalised".
 I recently heard a